crispytronics/arduino-test-runner/README.md

 # Arduino Test Runner
 A utility for running hardware tests on Arduino inspired by [Mocha](https://github.com/mochajs/mocha).
-Tests are implemented on the Arduino using the [TestRunner](https://github.com/crispytronics/TestRunner) library and the results are displayed by running this utility.
+Tests are implemented on the Arduino using the [TestRunner](https://github.com/crispytronics/TestRunner) library.
+Tests are run and the results are aggregated by running this utility.

 ## Prerequisites
 Write your Arduino tests using the [TestRunner](https://github.com/crispytronics/TestRunner) library.